-Overall, over half (58%) of assessed PoEs were fully closed in April and May, respectively, while 40 per cent of them were fully closed in June, 36 per cent in July, 34 per cent in August, 35 per cent in September, and 37 per cent in October.
-Furthermore, one third (33%) of the assessed PoEs were partially operational in April, while the share of partially operational PoEs was 31 per cent in May, 22 per cent in June, 23 per cent in July and August, respectively, 14 per cent in September, and 8 per cent in October.
-Finally, in April, 8 per cent of the assessed PoEs were fully operational, while the share of fully operational PoEs among those assessed was 11 per cent in May, 35 per cent in June, 40 per cent in July, 41 per cent in August, 48 per cent in September, and 61 per cent in October.
-This is an increase of 53 per cent of fully operational PoEs in October, when compared with April.
+Overall, over half (58%) of assessed PoEs were fully closed in April and May, respectively, while 40 per cent of them were fully closed in June, 36 per cent in July, 34 per cent in August, 35 per cent in September, 27 per cent in October, and 23 per cent in November.
+Furthermore, one third (33%) of the assessed PoEs were partially operational in April, while the share of partially operational PoEs was 31 per cent in May, 22 per cent in June, 23 per cent in July and August, respectively, 14 per cent in September, 8 per cent in October, and 27 per cent in November.
+Finally, in April, 9 per cent of the assessed PoEs were fully operational, while the share of fully operational PoEs among those assessed was 11 per cent in May, 35 per cent in June, 40 per cent in July, 41 per cent in August, 48 per cent in September, 61 per cent in October, and 49 per cent in November.
+The number of fully operational PoEs decreased by 12 per cent in November, when compared with October (61% PoEs were fully operational).
+The drop in numbers of fully operational PoEs may be explained by the increasing numbers of partially operating PoEs observed in November.
+The number of partially operational PoEs increased significantly by 19 per cent in November, when compared with October (8% PoEs were partially operational).

-Airports: Less than half (38%) of the assessed international airports were fully closed in April, while the share of fully closed airports among those assessed was 37 per cent in May, 30 per cent in June, 23 per cent in July, 11 per cent in August, 9 per cent in September, and 37 per cent in October, marking a significant change.
-The number of fully closed international airports increased by 28 per cent in October when comparing with September, where only 9% of the assessed international airports were fully closed.
-Furthermore, over half (59%) of assessed airports were partially operational in April and May respectively, while the share of partially operational airports among those assessed was 17 per cent in June, 19 per cent in July and August, respectively, and 12 per cent in September, and only 2 per cent in October.
-Increasing numbers of airports operating was observed in July, while increasing numbers of airports closing was observed in October.
-Only two per cent of the assessed airports were fully operational in April, while the share of fully operational airports among those assessed was 3 per cent in May, 51 per cent in June, 58 per cent in July, 64 per cent in August, 70 per cent in September, and 59 per cent in October.
-The number of operational airports increased significantly by 68 per cent between April (38%) and September (9%), while this number decreased significantly again in October to 37 per cent, comparable to the month of May (37%).
+Airports: 38 per cent of the assessed international airports were fully closed in April, while the share of fully closed airports among those assessed was 37 per cent in May, 30 per cent in June, 23 per cent in July, 11 per cent in August, 9 per cent in September, 37 per cent in October, and November, respectively, marking a significant change.
+The number of fully closed international airports increased by 28 per cent in October, and November, respectively, when comparing with September, where only 9 per cent of the assessed international airports were fully closed.
+Furthermore, over half (59%) of assessed airports were partially operational in April and May respectively, while the share of partially operational airports among those assessed was 17 per cent in June, 19 per cent in July and August, respectively, and 12 per cent in September, and only 2 per cent in October, and November, respectively.
+While an increasing numbers of airports started to operate regularly again in June, July, August, and September, an increasing number of airports closing was observed in both in October and November.
+Only two per cent of the assessed airports were fully operational in April, while the share of fully operational airports among those assessed was 3 per cent in May, 51 per cent in June, 58 per cent in July, 64 per cent in August, 70 per cent in September, 59 per cent in October, and 60 per cent in November.
+The number of operational airports increased significantly by 68 per cent between April (38%) and September (9%), while this number decreased significantly again in October and November to 37 per cent, respectively, comparable to the month of May (37%).